AndrewFan123LOL/OpenAgar/README.md

 #### Guide

-1. Download this repo, or do `git clone https://github.com/AJS-development/OpenAgar.git` to download from command line.
+1. Download this repo, or do `git clone https://github.com/AJS-development/ClosedAgar.git` to download from command line.
-2. Change directory to the project folder `cd OpenAgar`
+2. Change directory to the project folder `cd ClosedAgar`
 3. Make sure all the dependancies are installed
 4. Install npm dependancies `npm install`
 5. Run index.js using node `node index.js`